Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > That said, after we talked with some of the complainants, and after extensive internal deliberation and discussion, Jacob stepped down from his position as an employee of The Tor Project.

+### <a name="denial"></a>Appelbaum denies allegations

 Appelbaum's last message, prior to these allegations going public, was a tweet on the day he supposedly left the Tor Project: "[Changing of the guards](https://web.archive.org/web/20160605180001/https://twitter.com/ioerror/status/736259103790632960)."
 He remained silent until June 6th, when he [issued a statement](https://archive.is/YZ2co) using [TwitLonger](https://archive.is/I7Zhd), both to say that the allegations against him where "entirely false" and the "vicious and spurious" way they were delivered has made him "prepared to use legal channels, if necessary, to defend my reputation from these libelous accusations."

 ![Appelbaum's statement on TwitLonger](https://pbs.twimg.com/media/CkQaB9mXAAAEGCz.jpg)

 An international film publicist, [Claudia Tomassini](https://archive.is/eHxMD), told **WIRED** that Appelbaum's "[legal team is working on an injunction against these monstrous and factually incorrect accusations](https://archive.is/pCaSd#selection-1511.239-1511.444)."
 According to **The Daily Dot** she "[walked back that statement](https://archive.is/QZIdh#selection-1039.170-1039.350)," instead [saying](https://archive.is/Qdima#selection-1115.0-1123.169) he “deserves as fair a hearing as anybody who comes forward with grievances against him.”
 She also clarified that Appelbaum was not her client; her involvement with him arose out of one of her [media publicity projects](https://archive.is/XbC4k), [Laura Poitras](https://archive.is/eyCfz)' [*Risk*](https://archive.is/BZUi0), a documentary film on the cypherpunk underground that [features Appelbaum](http://www.claudiatomassini.com/uploads/media/RISK_POITRAS_PRESSNOTES.pdf), which premiered on May 19th at the directors' fortnight of [*Festival de Cannes*](https://archive.is/Vuoij) ([Cannes International Film Festival](https://archive.is/4U3ZF)).

+### <a name="press"></a>Tor repeats allegations to the press

-Farivar said he had a "[story forthcoming](https://archive.is/aGbcD)" on this event.
+Cyrus Farivar of *Ars Technic* stated that he had a "[story forthcoming](https://archive.is/aGbcD)" about the Appelbaum events.
 He has since published two, the [first](https://web.archive.org/web/20160605131228/http://arstechnica.com/tech-policy/2016/06/tor-developer-jacob-appelbaum-quits-after-sexual-mistreatment-allegations/) summarizing the allegations and Tor's response, the [second](https://archive.is/v9tPj) on Appelbaum's response.
 A [screenshot of an email](https://archive.is/No8pV) sent to him indicates, like the blog post, that they're investigating the allegations.

 ![screenshot of Tor email](https://pbs.twimg.com/media/CkGZAXPWgAEb45T.jpg)

 `Note: Though surname & email address are blacked out, 'Kate' is likely Communications Director Kate Krauss.`

+### <a name="board"></a>Tor board of directors resigns, is replaced

 On July 13th, the Tor Project [announced](https://archive.is/IU6S7) that it would be [replacing all seven members on the board of directors](https://archive.is/L1iIh) "in keeping with its commitment to the best possible health of the organization."
 The statement was [written by the outgoing board](https://archive.is/vVYc0#selection-75.2-75.56) and [posted as a press release](https://archive.is/vVYc0#selection-75.57-75.133) by [Krauss](https://archive.is/yxqlC#selection-471.0-471.57).
 Though Dingledine and Mathewson stepped down from the board, they will "[continue in their roles as co-founders of the Tor Project, leading Tor's technical research and development](https://archive.is/L1iIh#selection-143.0-143.404)."